-With steady job growth and opportunities in a wide variety of growing industries, pursuing a career as a director of purchasing can be smart move – if you have the right qualifications.
-Breaking into this field takes a combination of education, training, and sometimes, industry certifications.
+With potential opportunities across a variety of industries, pursuing a career as a director of purchasing can be professionally rewarding for qualified individuals.
+Breaking into this field may take a combination of education, training and industry certifications.
 If you have good negotiation skills and a knack for analyzing data, you may enjoy preparing for a director of purchasing career.

 What is a Director of Purchasing?

 A director of purchasing performs a variety of duties to ensure a company obtains the goods and services it needs at the best possible price.
-In manufacturing, they are typically responsible for developing procurement strategies to acquire raw materials, as well.
+In manufacturing, they are also typically responsible for developing procurement strategies to acquire raw materials.
 In some firms, the supply chain may involve complex commodities and international suppliers.
 To accomplish a company’s goals, the director of purchasing is involved with developing and implementing strategic purchasing plans, and then making adjustments based on their strengths and weaknesses.

 Why Directors of Purchasing Matter